Sikkimese Bhutia language: Plosives and affricates

 Plosives and affricates contrast in four distinct ways and it only occurs in the word-initial position.
 The four contrast ways are voiceless unaspirated, voiced, voiceless heavily aspirated, and voiceless lightly with a breathy voice and aspirated inconsistently.
 Anything that falls in the word-medial position has a three-way contrast, which are voiced, voiceless aspirated, and voiceless unaspirated.
 However, aspiration when it comes to the word-medial position is dwindled down as well as dialectal variation.
 Just the voiceless unaspirated contrast of /p/, /k/ and /ʔ/ can happen in the word-final position and these are mostly produced as an unreleased [p̚] and velar alternating with the glottal stop [k]~[ʔ].
 The glottal stop, also being an allophone of word-final /k/, contrasts with non-glottal endings.
 One interesting phonetic feature is that voiced stops fricatives word-medially.
 Something else that is interesting is that when these are pronounced in isolation, voiced stops are either prevoiced or pre-nasalized.
-It is worth noting that some prenasalized onsets are voiced pretty much throughout but there are some that have a brief moment of weak voicing followed by a voiceless release.
+Some prenasalized onsets are voiced pretty much throughout but there are some that have a brief moment of weak voicing followed by a voiceless release.